Archive for the ‘The Herd’ Category

 ‘Charlotte Anne’ is such a classic British pop single.
 I remember sitting in the little parking lot behind Island’s St. Peter’s Square office in London back then, listening to it in Ron’s car.
 I loved the track that first time and still do.

 Luckily I had the privilege of getting to know Julian and his then sidekick/producer Donald Skinner.
 They were making one of his masterpieces, PEGGY SUICIDE.
 What a fucking fantastic work from start to finish that baby is.
 Soon after release, I ventured to Norwich and caught an early show on the UK tour in support of the album.
-No lie – was it great.
+No lie – it was the place to be in the solar system that night.

 ‘Beautiful Love’ is probably my all time favorite Julie single – reminds me so much of The Herd’s ‘I Don’t Want Our Loving To Die’.
 So what’s not to like.